-Picking up where her internationally acclaimed There are Fairies in the Gutter left off, The Girl with the Poorly Leg is a brand new true story of enduring friendship, system failure and street angels, set against the grit and grime of urban decay, aimed at adult audiences and poised, as ever, to provoke a political reaction.
-It will be available for booking from 2020 onwards and will hopefully go on to storm as many storytelling festivals as its predecessor; including FatE, Cape Clear International, A Sting in the Tale and Alden Biesen.
+Picking up where her internationally acclaimed There are Fairies in the Gutter left off, The Girl with the Poorly Leg is a true story of enduring friendship, system failure and street angels, set against the grit and grime of urban decay, aimed at adult audiences and poised, as ever, to provoke a political reaction.
+It will be available for booking from Summer 2021 onwards and will hopefully go on to storm as many storytelling festivals as its predecessor; including Cape Clear, FatE, Settle and Alden Biesen.

 - Age Range: Adults Only